 Experts told the news source that national averages and data may be confusing to some, with strong regional variations expected as different markets operate at varying paces.
-Prices may drop in some areas while others benefit from economic recoveries that are further along, and limited inventories may cause price increases as well.
+Prices may drop in some areas like Florida,?Colorado and California while others like Washington, Texas, and New York benefit from economic recoveries that are further along, and limited inventories may cause price increases as well.

 Even with stronger home sales, the conditions are likely to remain favorable for rental managers, although some areas might see diminished interest in rental housing.
 Some experts believe that the shift toward renting will be more permanent.